Corticosteroids and Corticosteroid Replacement Therapy

 Patients not in the groups above (eg, who have received fewer than three weeks of corticosteroids) can usually have corticosteroids stopped abruptly.

-- Frequency of application of topical corticosteroids for atopic eczema; NICE Technology Appraisals Guidance, August 2004
+Frequency of application of topical corticosteroids for atopic eczema; NICE Technology appraisal guidance, August 2004